ellinorjohansson/Lopply/docs/daily-notes.md

 - Added tailwind config and fixed with font, colors and icons.
 Struggled a lot with tailwind but now it works (don't really know if its truly the right way to do it tho)
 - Added the header and fixed so the tailwind classes for color works properly because it didnt work like it should before.
 The thing was that i use tailwind v4 and there for i need to use @theme and not :root.
 So that was why it didnt work.
 Took a lot of time to figure it out but hopfully this works (it does but i hope it stays this way)

-- Next thing todo is to fix vercel deploy, becuse now the data from mongodb dosent show.
+* Next thing todo is to fix vercel deploy, becuse now the data from mongodb dosent show.

+**2025-12-23**

+- Fixed the hover bg in the menu, font size, bugs and small style changes.
+So now the menu works like it should and i can do a pr.